Toggle menu

 What is a Discretionary Housing Payment (DHP)?

-A Discretionary Housing Payment (DHP) provides further financial assistance relating to housing costs to households over a short-term period.
-These payments are made at the discretion of our housing service, where it is considered that an applicant is in need.
+A DHP provides short term financial assistance for housing costs.
+These payments are made at the discretion of our housing service, where we consider that an applicant is in need.

-DHPs are free-standing and separate, meaning that they are not payments of Housing Benefit or the housing element of Universal Credit.
-DHP is a cash limited fund provided by the Government each year, once the fund has been spent there will be no further awards made.
+DHPs are free-standing and separate.
+They are not payments of Housing Benefit or the housing element of Universal Credit.
+DHP is a 'cash limited' fund provided by the government each year.
+Once the fund has been spent there will be no further awards made.

-We carefully consider each case on its own merit, and we take a number of different factors into account when deciding whether to grant a DHP.
+We carefully consider each individual case, and we take a number of different factors into account.
 The decision we make depends upon your circumstances and what the money will be used for.

-If you require advice and assistance regarding your housing situation, please contact the Housing Operations Team by email at housing@westberks.gov.uk or phone us on 01635 519 530 and choose option 2.
+If you need advice and assistance regarding your housing situation, please contact the Housing Options Team by email at housing@westberks.gov.uk, or phone us on 01635 519 530 and choose option 2.

 Anyone who is currently receiving Housing Benefit, or the housing element of Universal Credit, and needs further financial assistance with housing costs can make a claim for a DHP.

-• A reduction of Housing Benefit or Universal Credit following the removal of the spare room subsidy
+• you've had a reduction of Housing Benefit or Universal Credit following the removal of the spare room subsidy

-• A reduction of Housing Benefit or Universal Credit where the benefit cap has been applied
+• you've had a reduction of Housing Benefit or Universal Credit where the benefit cap has been applied

-• A rent shortfall, to prevent a household becoming homeless whilst the housing service explores alternative options
+• you've had a rent shortfall - it can help prevent a household becoming homeless whilst the housing service explores alternative options

-• Rent deposits, help with rent in advance or help to pay removal costs if you need to move to a smaller or cheaper property and you can demonstrate that you cannot afford this on your own
+• you need a rent deposit, help with rent in advance, or help to pay removal costs if you need to move to a smaller or cheaper property and you can demonstrate that you cannot afford this on your own

 DHPs cannot help with: